aosabook/500lines/blockcode/README.md

     var dragType = null; // Are we dragging from the menu or from the script? var scriptBlocks = []; // Blocks in the script, sorted by position

-Depending on where the drag starts from and ends, `drop` will have different effects:
+Depending on where the drag starts and ends, `drop` will have different effects:

-* If dragging from script to menu, delete dragTarget (remove block from script).
+* If dragging from script to menu, delete `dragTarget` (remove block from script).
-* If dragging from script to script, move dragTarget (move an existing script block).
+* If dragging from script to script, move `dragTarget` (move an existing script block).
-* If dragging from menu to script, copy dragTarget (insert new block in script).
+* If dragging from menu to script, copy `dragTarget` (insert new block in script).
 * If dragging from menu to menu, do nothing.

 During the `dragStart(evt)` handler we start tracking whether the block is being copied from the menu or moved from (or within) the script.
 We also grab a list of all the blocks in the script which are not being dragged, to use later.
 The `evt.dataTransfer.setData` call is used for dragging between the browser and other applications (or the desktop), which we're not using, but have to call anyway to work around a bug.